FRC1257/robotics-training/docs/frc/1-Basics/2a-Motors.md

 ## Other Motor Controllers

-The SPARK MAX is not the only motor controller we could use -- in the past, 1257 has used Talon SRXs and Victor SPXs (both by [CTRE](http://www.ctr-electronics.com/control-system.html?p=3)).
+The SPARK MAX is not the only motor controller we could use—in the past, 1257 has used Talon SRXs and Victor SPXs (both by [CTRE](http://www.ctr-electronics.com/control-system.html?p=3)).

 While the motor controller may differ, the general process of controlling the motor is most the same.
-If Talon SRXs were being used, changes would go towards the class name (now `WPI_TalonSRX`) and any functions taken from that class (e.g. `setIdleMode()` would go to `setNeutralMode()`, and `setSmartCurrentLimit()` would be `configContinuousCurrentLimit()`.
+If Talon SRXs were being used, changes would go towards the class name (now `WPI_TalonSRX`) and any functions taken from that class (e.g. `setIdleMode()` would be `setNeutralMode()`, and `setSmartCurrentLimit()` would be `configContinuousCurrentLimit()`.

 ```java
 import com.ctre.phoenix.motorcontrol.can.WPI_TalonSRX;